Tamarajsouth/employeedirectory/README.md

 ## Overview

-An employee directory created with React.
+My first React App!
+An employee directory!
-Help comprehend application's UI into React elements consisting of components, management of those component states, and respond to user events.
+Helped with comprehension of the application's UI into React elements consisting of components, management of those component states, and respond to user events.
+Given a table of random users, when the user loads the page, a table of employees should render.

 ## User Story

-* As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+* As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information and to be able to filter employees by name, email, and phone number.

-## Business Context

-An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
-It would be particularly helpful to be able to filter employees by name.

-## Acceptance Criteria

-Given a table of random users, when the user loads the page, a table of employees should render.

 The user should be able to: